 Audio in Spanish:

-During designated snow events street parking in the CBD will be restricted to facilitate the plowing and removal of snow.
+During and after designated snow events street parking in the Central Business District (CBD) will be restricted to facilitate the plowing and removal of snow.
 All parking restrictions will be posted on impacted meters and drivers are responsible for adhering to the restrictions.

 - Public Works Enforcement Inspectors respond to plow driver concerns

 - PW Enforcement inspect the streets of concern for vehicles with snow accumulation surrounding vehicle and indication that it has moved within 24-hours